browserengineering/book/book/animations.md

-However, if you try to load the example above, you'll find that it still looks wrong---the blue square is supposed to be *under* the green one, but it's on top.^[The hit testing is correct, though, because the rendering problem is in compositing, not geometry of layout objects.]
+However, if you try to load the example above, you'll find that it still looks wrong---the blue square is supposed to be *under* the green one, but it's on top.^[Hit testing is correct, though, because the rendering problem is in compositing, not geometry of layout objects.]

 That's because when we test for overlap, we're comparing the